 You’ve defined the prospect’s pain point and created targeted content that helps them better understand that pain point.
-What comes next?
+What comes next in your buyer’s journey marketing funnel?
 After the discovery stage, the customer moves into the “consideration” stage.
 Here they have some basic facts, but they’re looking at specific companies and asking, “Who can help me solve this problem best?”

 Case studies: Prospects want to imagine what using your product would be like, so it’s helpful to publish stories about past clients achieving great results.
 Select stories that fit a variety of customer personas and will resonate with your prospects, and videos are especially powerful here.

 Comparison posts or webpages: Blog posts are effective for this stage as well, but the type of content you create is different from the first stage.
 Write posts or landing pages comparing the different categories of products the prospect may be considering.
 For example, a customer in the market for a smartphone may be deciding between an Android and an iPhone.
 At the middle stage, a great post for this prospect would be: “Android vs. iPhone: Which is best for your business?”

 Production demonstrations: The prospect not only wants to understand the benefits of the product — they want to better understand how to use it.
 They may be worried that the solution is complicated or won’t solve their exact problem.
 Create content that shows exactly how the product works using video or another interactive method, which can help overcome objections and move prospects to the next stage of the sales cycle.
 These are also terrific assets to gate for lead collection.